Brantham Athletic F.C.: History

 The club was established in 1887 by workers from the British Xylonite factory under the name Brantham Works.
 Their first match was a 3–0 defeat to St Clements Institute from Ipswich on 28 January 1888.
-The club were founder members of the Ipswich & District League in 1896.
-However, despite finishing as runners-up in the first season, they left the league at its end.
-The club returned to Division Two of the league in 1898 and won the division at the first attempt.
-However, they withdrew midway through the following season.
+The club were founder members of the Ipswich & District League in 1896, joining Division One.
+Despite finishing as Division One runners-up, they left the league at the end of its inaugural season.
+The club returned to Division Two of the league in 1898 and won the division at the first attempt, as well as sharing the Suffolk Junior Cup.
+Although they were promoted to Division One, they withdrew midway from the league through the following season.

 The club adopted the name Brantham Crown for some time and returned to Division One of the Ipswich & District League in 1905.
 In 1906 they reverted to their original name, and the following year left the Ipswich & District League again to join Division Two of the South East Anglian League.
 They returned to Division One of the Ipswich & District League for the 1908–09 season, but left again in 1910 to join the Harwich & District League.
-After playing in it for a single season they joined the Essex & Suffolk Border League, before switching back to Division Two of the Ipswich & District League in 1912, also playing in Division Two of the (now renamed) East Anglian League, winning both in 1913–14.
+After playing in it for a single season they joined the Essex & Suffolk Border League, before switching back to Division Two of the FA version of the Ipswich & District League in 1912 (the league had split into AFA- and FA-aligned versions that year), also playing in Division Two of the (now renamed) East Anglian League, winning both in 1913–14.
+They were promoted to Division One of a reunited Ipswich & District League for the 1914–15 season, but following the outbreak of World War I the league was abandoned in September 1914.